newnewraki/talabat-clone/README.md

-#talabat clone

-#idea
-just a good tracking app for food and for everyone
+#healthy talabat clone to an extent

+#project idea
+a simple tracker for student habits that helps a greener campus by reducing food waste and tracking daily choices

+#tools used
+github and simple text no advanced code

 #how to run
-open the link and paste through the browser
+open this repo and read the README

 #update 1 basic idea